- Starting a Process from Outside of Questetra BPM Suite (Preparatory Chapter)

 - Access from all global IP addresses is denied if nothing is specified (blank).

-After registering the IP address you use for accessing the endpoint, let’s try accessing the Message Start Event (HTTP) from the browser again.
-This time, I suppose a page on which only a number is displayed has opened, but you just ignore that.
-When you log in to Questetra BPM Suite with “your” account (Operator of the Swimlane), you see that a Process has been Started and the “Confirmation” Task has been allocated to you.
+After registering the IP address you will use for accessing the endpoint, let’s try accessing the Message Start Event (HTTP) from the browser again.
+This time, you may open a page on which only numbers are displayed, but you can just ignore that.
+When you log in to Questetra BPM Suite with your account (Operator of the Swimlane) you will see that a Process has been started and the Check Task has been allocated to you.
 Also, confirm whether its title is the same one you passed to the parameter.

-In this way, you can Start a Process without opening Questetra BPM Suite.
-In the next post, I will mention on methods of Starting a Process, even without a browser, from a command line using Curl command.
+In this way you can start a Process without opening Questetra BPM Suite.
+In the next post, I will mention methods of starting a Process, even without a browser, from a command line using Curl command.